techidaily/site-voice-adjusting/source/_posts/new-in-2024-simplified-instructions-for-saving-phone-calls-on-iphone.md

 Yes, you have heard it right, **Audacity increase volume**, but the primary question is how?
 But don't worry, you will get the answer after reading the article.
 This article will explain how you can increase or decrease the volume of a whole and a specific segment of the audio file.
 Let's get started.

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://fox-access.techidaily.com/new-2024-approved-the-complete-cheat-sheet-mastering-googles-voice-transcription-tool/"><u>[New] 2024 Approved  The Complete Cheat Sheet  Mastering Google's Voice Transcription Tool</u></a></li>
+<li><a href="https://facebook-video-content.techidaily.com/updated-evasion-of-ennui-comical-cells-and-chuckles-in-facebooks-boundaries/"><u>[Updated] Evasion of Ennui  Comical Cells and Chuckles in Facebook's Boundaries</u></a></li>
+<li><a href="https://network-issues.techidaily.com/bringing-forth-invisible-video-shutdowns/"><u>Bringing Forth Invisible Video Shutdowns</u></a></li>
+<li><a href="https://location-social.techidaily.com/how-to-sharefake-location-on-whatsapp-for-apple-iphone-6-plus-drfone-by-drfone-virtual-ios/"><u>How to Share/Fake Location on WhatsApp for Apple iPhone 6 Plus | Dr.fone</u></a></li>
+<li><a href="https://android-unlock.techidaily.com/in-2024-7-ways-to-unlock-a-locked-vivo-y77t-phone-by-drfone-android/"><u>In 2024, 7 Ways to Unlock a Locked Vivo Y77t Phone</u></a></li>
+<li><a href="https://some-techniques.techidaily.com/in-2024-from-pictures-to-prose-photo-text-alteration-techniques/"><u>In 2024, From Pictures to Prose  Photo Text Alteration Techniques</u></a></li>
+<li><a href="https://screen-video-capture.techidaily.com/in-2024-making-the-most-of-your-phones-camera-in-video-production/"><u>In 2024, Making the Most of Your Phone's Camera in Video Production</u></a></li>
+<li><a href="https://android-frp.techidaily.com/in-2024-the-updated-method-to-bypass-lava-blaze-pro-5g-frp-by-drfone-android/"><u>In 2024, The Updated Method to Bypass Lava Blaze Pro 5G FRP</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/new-the-definitive-guide-to-chromebook-compatible-daws-ranked-top-8-for-professional-sound-engineers-for-2024/"><u>New The Definitive Guide to Chromebook-Compatible DAWs Ranked Top 8 for Professional Sound Engineers for 2024</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/new-the-mechanics-behind-anime-translations-insights-into-adaptation-and-localization-for-2024/"><u>New The Mechanics Behind Anime Translations Insights Into Adaptation and Localization for 2024</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/new-the-ultimate-manual-for-sonic-enhancement-using-sony-vegas-pro-2023/"><u>New The Ultimate Manual for Sonic Enhancement Using Sony Vegas Pro 2023</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/new-top-10-free-audio-capture-tools-for-excellent-podcasts-updated-for-2024/"><u>New Top 10 Free Audio Capture Tools for Excellent Podcasts (Updated) for 2024</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/new-top-6-chrome-os-devices-with-exceptional-vocal-modification-capabilities-worth-exploring-videocreator/"><u>New Top 6 Chrome OS Devices with Exceptional Vocal Modification Capabilities Worth Exploring - VideoCreator</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/premier-software-solutions-for-clearing-up-rough-audio-texture-for-2024/"><u>Premier Software Solutions for Clearing Up Rough Audio Texture for 2024</u></a></li>
+<li><a href="https://extra-guidance.techidaily.com/prime-choices-of-affordable-cameras-with-full-hd-for-2024/"><u>Prime Choices of Affordable Cameras with Full HD for 2024</u></a></li>
+<li><a href="https://extra-approaches.techidaily.com/sdr-to-hdr-ultimate-guide-on-sdr-to-hdr-video-conversion-for-2024/"><u>SDR to HDR Ultimate Guide on SDR to HDR Video Conversion for 2024</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/sony-vegas-audio-editor-a-step-by-step-tutorial-for-professionals/"><u>Sony Vegas Audio Editor A Step-by-Step Tutorial for Professionals</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/speedy-guide-to-mute-vocals-in-recording-software-audacity-edition-for-2024/"><u>Speedy Guide to Mute Vocals in Recording Software – Audacity Edition for 2024</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/the-beginners-blueprint-to-creating-an-audio-book-with-ease-a-compreranly-updated-manual/"><u>The Beginners Blueprint to Creating an Audio Book with Ease A Compreranly Updated Manual</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/the-complete-manual-of-sound-control-enhancing-your-live-stream-with-obs-ducking-for-2024/"><u>The Complete Manual of Sound Control Enhancing Your Live Stream with OBS Ducking for 2024</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/the-easy-path-to-professional-audio-mixing-in-adobe-premiere-pro/"><u>The Easy Path to Professional Audio Mixing in Adobe Premiere Pro</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/the-experts-selection-of-windows-compatible-noise-cancellation-applications/"><u>The Experts Selection of Windows-Compatible Noise Cancellation Applications</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/the-gradual-diminishment-of-audio-fidelity-in-adobe-rush-for-2024/"><u>The Gradual Diminishment of Audio Fidelity in Adobe Rush for 2024</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/the-speakers-digest-top-text-to-speech-sites-for-enhanced-digital-interaction-for-2024/"><u>The Speakers Digest - Top Text-to-Speech Sites for Enhanced Digital Interaction for 2024</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/the-ultimate-audio-editing-playbook-mastering-the-use-of-keyframes-for-dynamic-filmmaking-in-final-cut-pro-x/"><u>The Ultimate Audio Editing Playbook Mastering the Use of Keyframes for Dynamic Filmmaking in Final Cut Pro X</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/ultimate-directory-of-free-lofi-soundtracks-and-visuals-for-2024/"><u>Ultimate Directory of Free Lofi Soundtracks and Visuals for 2024</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/ultimate-guide-the-finest-gratis-audio-editor-software-on-windowsmac-for-2024/"><u>Ultimate Guide The Finest Gratis Audio Editor Software on Windows/Mac for 2024</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/unveiling-the-finest-subsidized-virtual-studio-technology-plugins-for-2024/"><u>Unveiling the Finest Subsidized Virtual Studio Technology Plugins for 2024</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/updated-10-top-vocal-remover-software-for-karaoke-music-production-and-more/"><u>Updated 10 Top Vocal Remover Software for Karaoke, Music Production, and More</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/updated-10plus-best-podcast-player-apps-for-iphone-and-android/"><u>Updated 10+ Best Podcast Player Apps for iPhone and Android</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/updated-2024-approved-avs-audio-editor-product-details-features-reviews-and-alternatives/"><u>Updated 2024 Approved AVS Audio Editor Product Details, Features, Reviews & Alternatives</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/updated-2024-approved-enable-silence-mode-and-incorporate-custom-tracks-via-windows-movie-maker/"><u>Updated 2024 Approved Enable Silence Mode & Incorporate Custom Tracks via Windows Movie Maker</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/updated-2024-approved-enriching-avi-images-with-auditory-elements-in-the-2023-version/"><u>Updated 2024 Approved Enriching AVI Images with Auditory Elements in the 2023 Version</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/updated-2024-approved-expert-audio-tidying-up-techniques-and-applications-to-purify-soundtracks/"><u>Updated 2024 Approved Expert Audio Tidying Up Techniques and Applications to Purify Soundtracks</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/updated-2024-approved-how-to-add-echo-to-audio-online-and-on-windows/"><u>Updated 2024 Approved How to Add Echo to Audio Online and on Windows</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/updated-2024-approved-melody-match-masters-unveiling-the-hottest-tunes-on-web-platforms/"><u>Updated 2024 Approved Melody Match Masters Unveiling the Hottest Tunes on Web Platforms</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/updated-2024-approved-navigating-m4a-file-compatibility-with-android-a-comprehensive-guide/"><u>Updated 2024 Approved Navigating M4A File Compatibility with Android A Comprehensive Guide</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/updated-2024-approved-the-ultimate-ranking-8-best-ios-compatible-daws-for-ipad-and-iphone-enthusiasts/"><u>Updated 2024 Approved The Ultimate Ranking 8 Best iOS-Compatible DAWs for iPad and iPhone Enthusiasts</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/updated-2024-approved-top-6-masterful-automated-speech-to-text-tools/"><u>Updated 2024 Approved Top 6 Masterful Automated Speech-to-Text Tools</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/updated-2024-approved-top-tools-for-silencing-unwanted-sound-in-podcasts-and-recordings/"><u>Updated 2024 Approved Top Tools for Silencing Unwanted Sound in Podcasts and Recordings</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/updated-2024-approved-unveiling-the-essence-of-clubhouse-a-comprehensive-overview-for-newcomers/"><u>Updated 2024 Approved Unveiling the Essence of Clubhouse A Comprehensive Overview for Newcomers</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/updated-a-detailed-exploration-of-top-value-free-plugins-and-their-download-sources-for-2024/"><u>Updated A Detailed Exploration of Top Value Free Plugins and Their Download Sources for 2024</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/updated-elevate-your-music-production-the-best-six-free-digital-audio-workstations-for-those-starting-out-for-2024/"><u>Updated Elevate Your Music Production The Best Six Free Digital Audio Workstations for Those Starting Out for 2024</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/updated-exploring-the-possibilities-methods-for-vocal-variation-and-control-for-2024/"><u>Updated Exploring the Possibilities Methods for Vocal Variation and Control for 2024</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/updated-in-2024-audiovisual-masterpieces-unveiled-top-5-music-visualizations-for-every-taste/"><u>Updated In 2024, Audiovisual Masterpieces Unveiled Top 5 Music Visualizations for Every Taste</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/updated-in-2024-discovering-the-finest-online-sound-design-tools-with-cost-breakdown/"><u>Updated In 2024, Discovering the Finest Online Sound Design Tools - With Cost Breakdown</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/updated-in-2024-discovering-the-top-free-hd-video-backdrop-archives-online-a-comprehensive-guide/"><u>Updated In 2024, Discovering the Top Free HD Video Backdrop Archives Online (A Comprehensive Guide )</u></a></li>
+</ul></div>